kevinakasam/FrankEnstein-Duct/Frank2.0_Beta/Readme.md

 #### Updates

+09.07.2023
+- Fixed an overhang issue with the back of the hotend mounts

 07.07.2023
 - Added a mount for the Phaetus Dragongly BMO
 - Added a mount for the Sherpa Mini with the K-Mount